ibm-cloud-docs/openwhisk/prep.md

 {: codeblock}

 Actions that are written in Go can be deployed as source code or as pre-compiled executables in a compressed file.
-If your actions require only one source file, you can edit its contents directly in the Functions action window at the [IBM Cloud console](https://test.cloud.ibm.com/functions) as long as you create the action without pre-compiling it.
+If your actions require only one source file, you can edit its contents directly in the Functions action window in the [IBM Cloud console](https://cloud.ibm.com/functions){: external} as long as you create the action without pre-compiling it.
 {: tip}

 These are the basic steps needed to create actions that uses Go.

 1. Create the function that you want to deploy
-2. (`optional`) If you have more than one file, package the files as a zip file, otherwise skip this step (see the following examples)
+2. (`optional`) If you have more than one file, package the files as a compressed file, otherwise skip this step (see the following examples)
 3. (`optional`) Compile the `go/zip` file by using the Docker image (`docker run -i openwhisk/action-golang-v1.15:nightly -compile ...`).
-This step returns a zip file that contains the executable.
+This step returns a compressed file that contains the executable.
 4. Create the action by using the `ibmcloud cli`.

 These steps are used in each of the following examples.